dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 As a result, performing a coordinate transformation significantly simplifies steps (9) and (10) of Galerkin's FEM.
 The nodal interpation (shape) functions in the transformed coordinates are fixed and known in advance.
 Therefore, it is not necessary to solve the system of equations formed by (11) for each element of the mesh.
 Instead, only the Jacobian matrix has to be determined.

 ### Assembly of interpolation functions into a larger system of equations over the entire domain
 In order to solve the syste of equation in (8), the global stiffness matrix, $\mathbf{A}$, and the load vector, $\mathbf{b}$, have to be determined.
-As derived below, this solution can be ahieved by completing a process known as assembly, in which $\mathbf{A}$ and $\mathbf{b}$ can be computed by 1) computing their nucleus matrices for each element and then 2) summing their contributions from each element according to (8).
+This solution can be ahieved by completing a process known as assembly, in which $\mathbf{A}$ and $\mathbf{b}$ can be computed by 1) computing their nucleus matrices for each element and then 2) summing their contributions from each element according to (8).
 The derivation of assembly is discussed below and comes from [https://www.iue.tuwien.ac.at/phd/orio/node47.html].

 Instead of computing (8) using (9) and (10), they are computed, in practice, by summing the contributions from the different elements [C. Johnson, Numerical Solution of Partial Differential Equations by The Finite Element Method.Cambridge University Press, 1987.
 R. E. White, An Introduction to The Finite Element Method with Applications to Nonlinear Problems.John Wiley and Sons, Inc., 1985.